“Welcome Aboard!” Congratulations on your orders to NCTS FAR EAST.

 To request a sponsor please e-mail: mailto:firstname.lastname@example.org

-On behalf of the Commanding Officer and staff of the Naval Computer and Telecommunications Station Far East (NCTS-FE) Yokosuka, Japan, we’d like to send a warm welcome to you!
-We are pleased you have chosen to do your Annual training (AT) at NCTS-FE.
+On behalf of the Commanding Officer and staff of the U.S. Naval Computer and Telecommunications Station, Far East (NCTS Far East) Yokosuka, Japan, we would like to send a warm welcome to you!
 Although the information provided is not intended to be comprehensive, it is our hope that it will answer most of your basic questions.
 Please feel free to contact the department you will be assigned to for further information.

 The two main points of entry into the country for military people arriving from CONUS will be the Narita Airport, which is the international commercial aviation hub for Japan, and Air Mobility Command (AMC) terminal at Yokota Air Base.
 Another Tokyo airport called Haneda primarily provides domestic air service within Japan although there are a few flights to and from Hawaii.